 Juvenile Court Penalties

 It is possible for a child to be too young for their charge to be an act of delinquency.
 The court will determine what kind of services will benefit the child.
 However, the procedural rights used in juvenile cases are the same as those used in adult cases.
 This means that proof needs to be produced that demonstrates the child committed the crime.
-Just like with adults, a Minnesota criminal defense attorney can have the charges dismissed or reduced.
+Just as they can for adults, a Minnesota juvenile defense attorney can have the charges dismissed or reduced for a minor.
 Fortunately, a person's juvenile record is closed upon turning 18 in most cases.
-This means that upon becoming a legal adult their record is clean and they do not have to worry about the inability to get a job or find a place to live.
+This means that upon becoming a legal adult, their record is clean and they do not have to worry about the inability to get a job or find a place to live.

 Here are some of the potential consequences of a juvenile crime: